spullen/cscie15-project2/README.md

 [Demo](http://)

 ## Description
 This application generates a password.
-The password is built using ordinary words (no l337 speak) and some simple options.
+The password is built using ordinary words (no l337 speak) along with some configurations on the output.
 The generated password is easy to remember, but is hard for a computer to crack.
 The idea comes from [xkcd](http://xkcd.com/936/).

 ## Resources
 - [jQuery](http://jquery.com)